sentient-agi/ROMA/docker/README.md

 - Verify port 5173 is not in use

 ### PDM issues
-- The Dockerfile configures PDM to use uv backend automatically
+- The Dockerfile configures PDM to use the uv backend automatically
 - Dependencies are installed during build

 ## S3 Mounting with goofys